pnuu/fmiopendata/wfs.md

 ## Mareograph Water Temperature Monthly Statistical Values

 Monthly water temperature average, minimum and maximum from 14 locations.
 By default, the data is returned from last 12 months.
-The data is retuned in simple feature format.
+The data is returned in simple feature format.

 * Query ID: `fmi::observations::mareograph::monthly::simple`
 * Available arguments: